Wizard2007/simple-to-do-list/ReadMe.md

 {"result":x,"description":"s"}

-Where x - is the result of operation 0 - error , 1 - all done, and s - is the dwscription of x;
+Where x - is the result of operation 0 - error , 1 - all done, and s - is the description of x;

 Project API